-This LEGOLAND California Castle Hotel Review may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This LEGOLAND California Castle Hotel Review was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Are you wondering whether or not to book the LEGOLAND Castle Hotel?